 Prior to founding Seabury, Mr. Schottland spent several years as an executive at the second largest airline in Latin America, Avianca-Taca, where he was Vice President of Strategic Development.
 At Avianca-Taca, he was responsible for overseeing the continued distress workout and performance improvement initiatives he had led on their behalf as a Manager at Bain & Company, as well as developing long-term strategy and overseeing human resources development.

-Mr. Schottland holds a B.S. from NYU and an MBA from Columbia School of Business.
+Mr. Schottland received a B.S. from New York University and a MBA from Columbia School of Business.